gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

    "DTLS Key Management Tie breaker Collision".
 Endpoints are RECOMMENDED to attempt establishing a new SCTP assocation.

-C. Neither A or B applies, in this case both endpoints indicate the same role and neither indicate both role.
+3. Neither of the above apply, in this case both endpoints indicate the same role and neither indicate both role.
 This is non viable case and the SCTP Assocation SHALL be ABORTED, no retry SHALL be attempted.
 The ABORT is recommended to use SCTP Error Cause